Kong/developer.konghq.com/app/_tutorials/add-rate-limiting-tiers-with-kong-gateway.md

        namespace: premium
    ```

-   Append this to your `kong.yaml` file.
+   Append this to the existing `plugin` configuration in your `kong.yaml` file.

    This configures the different tiers like the following:
    * **Free:** Allows six requests per second.
 This configuration sets the rate limit to three requests (`config.limit`) for every 30 seconds (`config.window_size`).